 Many of these alterations are performed without obtaining building permits.
 That is why it is our job to make the buyer aware that if this situation does exist in their potential purchase.

 California Building Code Definition [BF] SELF-CLOSING.
-As applied to a fire door or other opening protective, means equipped with an device that will ensure closing after having been opened.”
+As applied to a fire door or other opening protective, means equipped with a device that will ensure closing after having been opened.”

-A self closing device must be installed on these doors as a safeguard to limit free flow of carbon monoxide or other products of combustion into the living area.
+A self-closing device must be installed on these doors as a safeguard to limit the free flow of carbon monoxide or other products of combustion into the living area.

 Santa Clarita Home Inspectors